There are two earning models on artha.link:

 Why Some Actions Don’t Earn

 Final earnings are shown after validation.
+The finalization of the validity of the clicks takes nearly a week.

 Which Is Better: RPC or RPA?